jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 And then create the "rides-pulocation-window-count" topic in Confluent Cloud before running this.

 Also don't forget to start your JsonProducer, or else no events will be coming in!

+# Kafka ksqldb & Connect

+ksqldb is Kafka's way of having SQL to do really quick analysis with respect to your streams coming in.
+It can be used for analytical/testing processing or even in production (but be careful).

+In Confluent Cloud, create a new cluster with global access (you )